yousufali-ma/yousufali-ma/README.md

 The Solution: An automated tracking module that flags expired vendor reports and highlights gaps in Complementary User Entity Controls for the Vendor Management Office.

-📫 Contact: yousufali.ma@gmail.com | Open to Junior/Associate IT Audit roles in the UK.
+📫 Contact: yousufali.ma@proton.me | Open to Junior/Associate IT Audit roles in the UK.